History of decompression research and development: Commercial diving tables

 To a large extent commercial offshore diving uses heliox tables that have been developed by the major commercial diving enterprises such as Comex, Oceaneering International (OI) Alpha tables, American Oilfield Diving (AOD) Company gas tables, though modifications of the US Navy Partial pressure tables are also used.
 In 2006 the unmodified US Navy tables (Revision 5) were considered to result in an unacceptably high rate of decompression sickness for commercial applications.

-"Cx70" heliox tables were developed and used by Comex between 1970 and 1982.
-The tables were available in two versions.
-One was designed for surface-supplied diving and limited to 75 m.
-The diver breathed heliox as the bottom mix and 100% oxygen at the 6 m stop.
-The other was designed for closed bell bounce diving and allowed for exposures up to 120 minutes, and depths to 120 m.
-The diver breathed heliox in the water and in the bell, air after transfer into the deck decompression chamber, and finally oxygen on built in breathing system (BIBS) from 12 m to the surface.
+The "Cx70" heliox tables were developed and used by Comex between 1970 and 1982.
+One version of these tables was used for surface-supplied diving limited to 75 m, using heliox as the bottom gas and 100% oxygen for accelerated decompression at the 6 m stop.
+The other was used for closed bell bounce diving for duration of up to 120 minutes, and depths to 120 m.
+The diver breathed heliox in the water and in the bell, air after transfer into the deck decompression chamber, and finally oxygen on a built in breathing system (BIBS) from 12 m to the surface.
 These tables produced a relatively high incidence of decompression sickness.

 The French Tables du Ministère du Travail 1974 (MT74) and Tables du Ministère du Travail 1992 (MT92) were developed specifically for commercial diving.

-Norwegian Diving and Treatment Tables, ISBN 82-992411-0-3, referenced in NORSOK Standard U100 2.24 for manned underwater operations, are available in Norwegian, Danish and English text and are approved for commercial diving.
+Norwegian Diving and Treatment Tables, ISBN 82-992411-0-3, referenced in NORSOK Standard U100 2.24 for crewed underwater operations, are available in Norwegian, Danish and English text and are approved for commercial diving.

+The Brazilian saturation diving procedures of 2016 are based on North Sea standards and Comex experience, and describe procedure for decompression from depths up to 350 msw, while for air diving and bounce diving on mixed gases, the Brazilian regulations authorise the use of US Navy tables.